maartenba/maartenba.github.io/_posts/2021-11-08-journey-towards-speakertravel-building-a-service-from-scratch.markdown

 For flight booking, **C**ontrol is never going to be the case.
 Someone is flying the airplane, someone handles booking.
 There are parties in between you and that flight, and there's no way around that.
 From my research, I knew if really needed I could find another OTA or GDS, and go with that, so I felt there was just enough control to give this aspect a green checkmark.

 **E**ntry was steep enough: that certification fee, research, building the app.
-Something everyone could overcome, but definitely not something anyone would do.
-As an added bonus, I had to figure out some tricks to find the same flight twice (once by the speaker making the search, once by the conference organizer to confirm booking), which requires some proper magic to get right.
+Something everyone could overcome, but definitely not something everyone would do.
+As an added bonus, I had to figure out some tricks to find the same flight twice: once by the speaker making the search, once by the conference organizer to confirm booking.
+Pricing and booking have to be close together, but for SpeakerTravel there could even be a few days between both parties doing this.
+In any case, it requires some proper magic to get thi right and fine the same (or a very comparable) seat.
 So **E**ntry?
 Check!

 The **N**eed aspect was easy.
 There are lots of conferences out there that are probably going through the same pain with booking flights.
 Check!